Header Image

 4.3.
 Stress benefits of distractibility, task switching problems and attention problems

-ADHD sufferers do not have an attention disorder per se.
+People with ADHD do not have an attention disorder per se.
 They can (in some situations) show very good attention and concentration.
-Anyone who has ever experienced an ADHD sufferer in hyperfocus, in which even highly monotonous activities can be carried out in a highly concentrated manner for hours on end, provided they are motivating enough to arouse the sufferer’s personal interests, and in which all irrelevant stimuli (in relation to the interest in question) are completely blocked out, can confirm this from their own experience.
-Against this background, it could be assumed that it is not the ability to pay attention and concentrate that is impaired in ADHD, but the control of attention.
+Anyone who has ever experienced a person with ADHD in hyperfocus, in which even highly monotonous activities can be carried out with great concentration for hours on end, provided they are motivating enough to arouse the personal interests of the person with ADHD, and in which all irrelevant stimuli (in relation to the respective interest) are completely faded out, can confirm this from their own experience.
+Against this background, it could be assumed that in ADHD it is not the ability to pay attention and concentrate that is impaired, but the control of attention.
 However, in our opinion, this conclusion also falls short.

 According to our understanding, in ADHD there is neither a (technical) impairment of attention nor a (technical) impairment of attention control, but the control of attention is subject to a different mode (profile, leitmotif, program, pattern).
 This mode involves a stronger control by personal needs compared to the profile of attention control in a relaxed state.
-This control profile appears to be advantageous in survival-threatening situations: things of high personal interest are focused on even more strongly than usual (task switching becomes more difficult, even hyperfocus), attention is distracted more quickly from things that are of less interest to the person concerned.
+This control profile appears to be advantageous in situations where survival is threatened: things of high personal interest are focused on even more strongly than usual (task switching becomes more difficult, even hyperfocus), attention is diverted more quickly from things of less interest to the person with ADHD.
 Attention is then less focused and more widely distributed.
 While the former allows for increased concentration on recognized dangers that need to be tackled, the latter causes a faster perception of and faster changes in attention to previously unrecognized dangers in less important activities.

 If there are no such existence-threatening stressors, it is easier to focus attention on things that are not relevant to survival.

 In ADHD, distractibility is not increased per se, but only the distractibility of tasks that are not considered important for problem solving out of personal interest.
-This can be seen, for example, in the fact that the attentional performance of ADHD sufferers in tests can correspond to that of non-affected people when the rewards are particularly high.
+This is shown, for example, by the fact that the attentional performance of persons with ADHD in tests can correspond to that of non-affected people when the rewards are particularly high.
 More on this at Motivational shift towards own needs explains regulation problems.

 The advantage of increased distractibility is easy to understand if you imagine that the camp must always be guarded and approaching dangers should be recognized immediately, even during a nice conversation with another person around the campfire.
 From a stress perspective, it is therefore advantageous to be distracted by every noise, every movement or other “little things” around the campfire in the evening (or other activities that don’t really capture your interest).
 Those who were less “distractible” in times of danger were at a disadvantage - they discovered the attack or the approaching danger later.